doncsugar/willow-theme/README.md

 To get the look in the screenshot, open the hamburger menu and select "Configure Dolphin..." and then go to Startup > New windows > Check the "Make location bar editable" box.

 ### Window Decorations
 KDE has a theme engine called Aurorae.
 Like with the Plasma Style themes, it converts `.svg` files into UI elements.
-With some basic inkscape knowledge, you can make your own assets.
+Themes are stored at `~/.local/share/aurorae/themes/`.
+With some basic Inkscape knowledge, you can make your own assets.
 Willow only comes with 3 available window buttons (minimize, maximize/restore, and close), but all of them are very easy to edit without a lot of work.
 Do not change anything inside the document page.
 You can read about the available buttons [here](https://techbase.kde.org/User:Mgraesslin/Aurorae#Buttons).

 To set up the window decorations, choose "blur" if you are using Lightly or just choose the regular one if you are using Breeze or other opaque theme.
 A decoration is also included for the "Lightly" color scheme.

 "Window border size:" should be set to "No Side Borders" for best results.

 Under the "Titlebar Buttons" tab, I have removed "More actions for this window" for the appearance in the screenshot.
 You can still access the actions by right-clicking the titlebar.

+*Tip: Until Aurorae gets support for a blur mask, you can reduce the "Korners" bug by turning down the Blur effect in System Settings at Workspace Behavior > Desktop Effects and it will be under the Appearance header.
+For opaque themes, you can just uncheck Blur.*

+### Plasma Style
+KDE's Plasma desktop uses `.svg` files to draw UI elements.
+This includes your panel/taskbar and analog clock.
+Themes are stored in `~/.local/share/plasma/desktoptheme/`.
+To change the appearance of a Plasma Style, you can swap assets from different themes.
+If you know how to use Inkscape, you can make your own custom theme by following this tutorial [here](https://develop.kde.org/docs/plasma/theme/quickstart/).

+To have larger icons on your panel, set the height to 56px or go to the plasma theme's `readme.txt` to see available alternate versions of a file [e.g. here](https://github.com/doncsugar/willow-theme/tree/main/plasma-style/WillowDark).